SHINE - Our Model of Learning

 Children evaluate their own work through self and peer assessment.
 They reflect on what exactly made the learning achievable and/or what barriers to accessing the learning still exist.
 Teachers use plenaries to celebrate success, to consolidate learning and to look forward to the next steps to come.

-Work is displayed in classrooms and ‘Stars of the Week’ are applauded in the celebration assembly on Fridays.
+Work is displayed in classrooms and ‘Stars of the Week’ are applauded in the celebration assembly.